0w0i0n0g0/0w0i0n0g0.github.io/README.md

 Welcome! 👋

-This is my blog, hosted with Github pages, and Powered by Gatsby.
+This is my blog, hosted on Github Pages and built with Gatsby.

 <br>
 <br>

 ## Features

-- This blog is based on [zoomkoding-gatsby-blog](https://github.com/zoomkoding/zoomkoding-gatsby-blog).
+This blog is based on [zoomkoding-gatsby-blog](https://github.com/zoomkoding/zoomkoding-gatsby-blog).

-**Added Features**
+Major new features and minor design changes are applied to this blog theme.

+### Main Features

-1. Scroll Back to Top button.
+- Scroll Back to Top button.

-2. Like button with confetti.
+- Like button with confetti.

+- View and Like count with counter api.

-3. Highlighted Table of Contents synced to the line where you're reading.
+- Highlighted Table of Contents synced to the line where you're reading with auto scrolling.

-4. Minor design changes.
+- Minor design changes.

 <br>
 <br>